simonmichael/haskell-links/README.md

 - Avoid unnecessary software dev/ops work - this aims to fill a need, not to generate work or a hobby.
   Existing, good enough, cheap beats pending, perfect, costly.
 - Ruthless efficiency - think Craigslist.
 Less is more.
+- High reliability.
 - Chat ops, at some point - think lambdabot's @where.
 - Good web presence and SEO.
 - High [bus factor](https://en.wikipedia.org/wiki/Bus_factor), low [toil](https://sre.google/sre-book/eliminating-toil).
-- Solo or community operated, but always ultimately community-owned.
+- Can be solo or community operated, but always ultimately community-owned.

 ## Data

-The primary data to be gathered is a link, consisting of
+The primary data to be gathered is a link record, consisting of

 - the URL.
 The unique primary key.
-- an optional short id, useful for chat ops.
-This too should be unique.
+- an optional short id, a unique possibly-hypenated word, useful for chat ops
 - optional tags, a spaced list of possibly-hyphenated lowercase words, used for categorisation
 - an optional description.
-Plain text or perhaps link-free markdown.
+Plain text or perhaps link-free markdown, always enclosed in double quotes.
+  (The other fields don't need quotes.)
+This and the other fields are always UTF8-encoded.

-These will be public data, stored in a single CSV file in this git repository, for durability, manageability and maximum readability/tool compatibility.
+These link records will be public data, stored in a single CSV file in this git repository, for durability, manageability and maximum readability/compatibility.
-The CSV uses lazy quoting - values are double-quoted only if needed (eg if a comma must be used in the description).

 Later, secondary data may be added to enrich the above, particularly votes.
 This will likely be semiprivate data, stored in a sqlite DB by a web app, backed up and accessible to current/future admins and perhaps the Haskell Foundation for durability.

-## UI

-- The first UI will be viewing/editing the CSV file via git/github.
-- Later there should be a web app providing filtering/sorting/voting/permalinks/feeds/discoverability/management.
-- And a chat bot interface running in #haskell and/or wherever it's wanted.

-## Web presence
+## Tags

-Initially a custom domain, haskell-links.org, redirecting to this repo: http://haskell-links.org
+All records have one tag indicating their source, such as:\
+`manual`\
+`where`

 ## Capture

 Links are to be collected by some combination of:

-- manual edits to the master CSV file
+- manual edits to the CSV
 - scripts/cron jobs, also in this repo, collecting links from existing sources: haskell.org, planet.haskell.org, /r/haskell, etc.
 - the web UI
 - the chat UI

-There is an import/reconcile process which adds/updates existing data without creating duplicates or conflicts.
+There should always be an import/reconcile procedure which adds/updates without creating duplicates or conflicts.

+## UI

+1. The CSV can be edited manually via git/github.
+2. A web app will provide filtering, sorting, updating, voting, permalinks, feeds, discoverability.
+3. A chat bot running in #haskell or wherever it's wanted will allow searching and updating.

+## Web presence

+A custom domain for now: http://haskell-links.org .
+Currently redirects to this repo.

 ## Timeline / roadmap

 - 2022-05-10 project start
-- gather some link sources, develop some import scripts/procedures
+- gather some link sources
+- develop some import scripts/procedures
 - start gathering links
-- a simple web UI
+- set up a simple web UI
-- a simple chat UI
+- set up a simple chat UI

 ## Related projects / link sources